1.1 Who should read this practice note?

 3.2 Award by regulatory authorities

-The MTC does cover each insured against any amounts paid or payable in accordance with a recommendation of the Legal Services Ombudsman, the Office for Legal Complaints or any other regulatory authority to the same extent as it indemnifies the insured against civil liability.
+The MTC does cover each insured against any amounts paid or payable in accordance with a recommendation of the Legal Ombudsman or any other regulatory authority to the same extent as it indemnifies the insured against civil liability.

 - a direction that the insured pay compensation to a complainant for any loss that has been suffered, inconvenience or distress in accordance with section 137(2)(c) of the Legal Services Act 2007 (LSA); and